 Rebuilding or repairing your house

 You'll need to submit a Development Application and receive council approval before building a new home, rebuilding, or making major repairs.
-We have waived DA fees for the replacement of homes lost to the fires until 23 December 2021 and are prioritising their processing.
+We have waived DA fees for the replacement of homes lost to the fires and have been prioritising the processing of those DA's.

 The effects of a bushfire can be felt long after the embers have burnt out.
 Check in on your friends and neighbours, and if you or someone you know needs help, reach out.
 The following are free services available 24 hours a day, seven days a week: